-This recipe makes delicious lasagne for veggies and meat-eaters alike
+This mushroom, spinach and pesto recipe makes a delicious lasagne for veggies and meat-eaters alike

 - 450g (1lb) fresh spinach leaves

 - 40g flour

 - 300ml hot milk